arslanblcn/Script/README.md

 ## Dependencies

 If you are linux or mac user, you need to install LAMP Server.
-(Check [DigitialOcean Installation](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-ubuntu-18-04) it)
+(Check [DigitialOcean Installation](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-ubuntu-18-04) out)

 If you're using Windows, you need install a web server such as XAMPP, WAMP or AppServ.